Aqua-0/Pokemon_Star_Console_Edition/README.md

 2. Boot into GodMode9.
 3. Go into [A:] SYSNAND SD, then /title/.
 4. Press R+A while highlighting the 00040000 folder, then select "Search for titles".
-5. Scroll down the list until you see Pok??mon Ultra Moon.
-(Number to left ends in 001B5100!)
+5. Scroll down the list until you see Pok??mon Ultra Moon or Pok??mon Ultra Sun.
+(Number to left ends in 001B5100 and 001B500 respectively!)
 6. Select "TMD file options..."
 7. Select "Build CIA (standard)" (This will take some time.)